Exploring Seniors Health Benefits of Cat Fostering

 Dan was overcome with grief after losing his wife of 61 years and 20-year-old cat within a two-month period.
 Seeing his pain, a neighbor decided to help find him a compatible friend.
 After working through his criteria for color, age and personality of a new cat, Dan adopted Sheldon, a six-month old foster cat from Circle of Friends Animal Society through PetSmart.
 The bond was instant, and Dan has said that he wasn't sure he would have made it through the first Christmas holiday if it wasn't for Sheldon.
 Sanderson adds that, "We hope we have many other success stories like Sheldon and Dan.
 It is a win-win for both."

-*News Release by Jamie Baxter: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+(i)This information is from an external source (Jamie Baxter).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.